Find the number of a specific division or office to contact them directly or call Service Tasmania on 1300 135 513.

 The Tasmanian Government is continuing to invest in activity that supports the COAG agenda to close the gap in Aboriginal disadvantage, with a particular focus on family violence, the early years, economic development and employment.

-Implementation of the Reset agenda is led by a Steering Committee, comprising heads of agencies and chaired by the Secretary, Department of Premier and Cabinet.
+Implementation of the Reset agenda is led by a Steering Committee, comprising Heads of Agencies and chaired by the Secretary, Department of Communities Tasmania.
 The Steering Committee is supported by the Reset Interdepartmental Committee, comprising senior departmental officials, and by inter-agency Reset Working Groups.

 Some Reset agenda action items are linked to other important Tasmanian Government initiatives, including: